 A server is a computer designed to manage access to a centralized resource in a network.
 Due to the nature of how the computing tasks of a server differ from those of a personal computer, operating systems for servers are written with different specificities here and there.
 One major difference between an operating system for a server and a desktop is the absence of a GUI in the former.

-Today's listicle is a compilation of not just reliable Linux operating systems, but the top options available for servers in 2022.
+Today's listicle is a compilation of not just reliable Linux operating systems, but the top options available for servers.

 Mageia is a stable, secure, and open-source operating system for desktop and server computers forked from Mandriva Linux (a commercial Linux OS) with the aim of developing a non-profit Linux-based operating system.
 It ships with DNF for package management.